OffByNone/Omniscience/README.md

                 [ ] re-write their sender daemon into something more sane and robust [ ] Support for Chromecast
                 [ ] Support configuring unsetup devices
-            [ ] Support DLNA media servers
-                    Media servers have a Connection Manager service with a GetProtocolInfo method, instead of being inside the "sink" element it will be inside the "source" element

         Notifications
             [ ] Fix notifications appearing off screen problem